MinecraftForge/Documentation/docs/blocks/interaction.md

 super.playerWillDestroy(level, pos, state, player);
 ```

-The `TNTBlock` overrides this method to cause it's explosion when a player destroys it if its `unstable` property is `true`.
+The `TntBlock` overrides this method to cause it's explosion when a player destroys it if its `unstable` property is `true`.
 This method is used by extended pistons; since an extended piston is made up of two blocks. (the extended head and the base)
 The `PistonHeadBlock` makes use of this method to destroy the base block when the `PistonHeadBlock` is destroyed.